-We compared Íntegro against SybilRank in terms of their ranking quality under various attack scenarios, where ideally real accounts should be ranked higher than fake accounts.
+We compared Integro against SybilRank in terms of their ranking quality under various attack scenarios, where ideally real accounts should be ranked higher than fake accounts.
 Our results are based on the average of at least 10 runs, with error bars reporting 95% confidence intervals (CI), when applicable.
 We picked the Facebook dataset for this comparison because it included both feature vectors and graph samples.

 Infiltration scenarios.
-We considered two attack scenarios.
-In the first scenario, attackers establish attack edges by targeting users with whom their fakes have mutual friends.
+We consider two main attack scenarios.
+In the first scenario, we consider attackers who establish attack edges by targeting users with whom their fakes have mutual friends.
 Accordingly, we used the first Facebook graph which contained timestamped attack edges, allowing us to replay the infiltration by 65 socialbots (n=2,991 and m=11,952).
 We refer to this scenario as the targeted-victim attack.